 Besides, it’s just cool!

-But obvious too will be the superb colors you have selected, the subtle yet powerful play and movement of light, the perfect balance and flow of elements and composition, the incredibly fine detail and the big picture, and how right everything is – how good-as-it-can-get.
+But obvious too will be the superb colors you have selected, the subtle yet powerful play and movement of light, the perfect balance and flow of elements and composition, the incredibly fine detail and the big picture, and how right everything is.

 This is something that Wacom, Adobe and – yes – Apple really understand, and on that note we could probably stop our product round-up right here.